+2. Add pepmon to the "monitoring" table.

+'''

+monadd pcpmon

+or to use PCP to monitor node status do

+monadd pcpmon -n

+'''

-- 1) Download the software from: ftp://oss.sgi.com/projects/pcp/download/ - Obtain the rpms for PCP (Please note that the versions of the rpm might change and hence download them appropriately). pcp-2.7.7-20080924.i386.rpm - 3) Install the rpm. rpm -Uvh pcp-2.7.7-20080924.i386.rpm - Make sure all the nodes and service nodes that need to have PCP installed have 'osi' in the nodetype column of the nodetype table. tabdump nodetype - Add pcpmon to the "monitoring" table. monadd pcpmon or to use PCP to monitor node status do monadd pcpmon -n - 4.
-Install PCP on the service node and the compute nodes. - 1) Copy pcp-2.7.7-20080924.i386.rpm to the /install/post/otherpkgs/<osver>/<arch> directory. - 2) Add pcp to the service node's 'other packages' profile (service.otherpkgs.pkglist) and save it to the /install/custom/<install| netboot>/os directory. - 3) Add pcp to the compute node's 'other packages' profile (compute.otherpkgs.pkglist) and save it to /install/custom/<install| netboot>/os directory.
-Please refer to xCAT 2 How to Install Additonal Software for details. - 4) Install the service node and then compute nodes.
+- 4. Install PCP on the service node and the compute nodes. - 1) Copy pcp-2.7.7-20080924.i386.rpm to the /install/post/otherpkgs/<osver>/<arch> directory. - 2) Add pcp to the service node's 'other packages' profile (service.otherpkgs.pkglist) and save it to the /install/custom/<install/netboot>/os directory. - 3) Add pcp to the compute node's 'other packages' profile (compute.otherpkgs.pkglist) and save it to /install/custom/<install/netboot>/os directory.
+Please refer to xCAT 2 How to Install Additional Software for details. - 4) Install the service node and then compute nodes.
 Please refer to the xCAT 2 cookbook for details. - 4.
 The "pcpmon" allows the users to collect the specific performance monitoring metrics.
 The metrics are inputted through a configuration file called "pcpmon.config" located under "\$::XCATROOT/lib/perl/xCAT_monitoring/pcp/".
 There is no limit on the number of metrics that can be collected as long as all the metrics are legal in the PCP context.
 The user can update the configuration file periodically to add/remove metrics.
 Use the "pminfo" command to list valid metrics.
-A typical "pcpmon.config" file could look like this: mem.physmem mem.util.free
+A typical "pcpmon.config" file could look like this:

 '''

+mem.physmem

+mem.util.free

 mem.util.swapFree

 filesys.used

 proc.memory.size

 disk.dev.total

 '''